lostintransaction/lostintransaction.github.io/_src/posts/2014-03-15-adding-openssl-bindings-to-racket-via-its-ffi.md

 2. The second argument is the length of the input byte array.
 The `=` tells Racket how to calculate this argument automatically.
-This means that a caller of the Racket `sha256` wrapper function only needs to provide the input bytes and not an additional length argument.
+This means that a caller of the Racket `sha256` function only needs to provide the input bytes and not an additional length argument.

 3. The third argument is the output byte array.
-In Racket, the `o` indicates a return pointer and the `SHA256-DIGEST-LEN` indicates the expected number of output bytes.
+The `o` indicates a return pointer and `SHA256-DIGEST-LEN` is the expected number of output bytes.

 [openssl:sha256]: http://git.openssl.org/gitweb/?p=openssl.git;a=blob;f=crypto/sha/sha.h;h=8a6bf4bbbb1dbef37869fc162ce1c2cacfebeb1d;hb=46ebd9e3bb623d3c15ef2203038956f3f7213620#l155 "OpenSSL source: crypto/sha/sha.h"
 [racket:getffiobj]: http://docs.racket-lang.org/foreign/Loading_Foreign_Libraries.html?q=get-ffi-obj#%28def._%28%28lib._ffi%2Funsafe..rkt%29._get-ffi-obj%29%29 "Racket docs: get-ffi-obj"